Yoast/wordpress-seo/readme.txt

 == Changelog ==

 = 10.0.1 =
-Release Date: March 18th, 2019
+Release Date: March 19th, 2019

 Bugfixes:

-* Fixes a bug where side-wide settings were not saved on multisite environments.
+* Fixes a bug where network-wide settings were not saved on multisite environments.

 = 10.0.0 =
 Release Date: March 12th, 2019